RyanPelletier/Midland-Meetups/README.md

    **Review permissions**, pick your account, click **Advanced**, then **Go to [project name] (unsafe)**, then **Allow**.
-(This warning shows up for any script you write yourself — it's just Google being cautious about scripts that touch your Sheets.)
+(This warning shows up for any script you write yourself — it's just Google being cautious about scripts that touch your Sheets, Drive, and Gmail.)
-7. Go back to the Sheet tab — you should now see three tabs at the bottom:
+7. Go back to the Sheet tab — you should now see five tabs at the bottom:
-   `Events`, `Memories`, `RSVPs`, with headers and a couple of sample rows marked "(sample — delete me)".
+   `Events`, `Memories`, `RSVPs`, `Squad`, `Chat`, with headers and a couple of sample rows marked "(sample — delete me)".
 8. Back in the Apps Script editor: **Deploy → New deployment**.
 9. Click the gear icon next to "Select type" and choose **Web app**.
 10. Set **Execute as** to "Me" and **Who has access** to **"Anyone"** —